ricvath/useful-mac-utilities/readme.md

 >I believe that free content still has value.
 >Respect and support the devs of the listed apps.

+### Productivity browser
+- [Franz](https://meetfranz.com) Franz is the app for all your messaging services.
+Thank you Stefan Malzner!
+- [Station](https://getstation.com) All your web services in one app.
+(Free for personal use.)
+Thank you Station!

 ### File management
 - [App Cleaner](https://freemacsoft.net/appcleaner/) Uninstall unwanted apps properly.
 Thank you FreeMacSoft!